weaver/rewind/README.md

 modified, the application with be restarted.

+## Features ##

++ Restarts your application automatically when files change.
++ Monitors anything Node loads; no hard-coded filename extensions!
++ By default, only monitor loaded modules; no need for .ignore files.
++ Uses [fs.watch()][0], so detecting changes is fast!
++ Optionally upports monitoring any additional folders.
++ Ignores temporary editor files.

 ## How it Works ##

 Rewind forks a subprocess to run the real application.
 The subprocess